RavensbourneWebMedia/Web-development-workshop/sessions/07/README.md

 Using stock images is a missed opportunity to engage with **real content**.

-Rather than using a beautifully irrelevant stock image, use an ugly yet relevant one.
+Instead of using a beautifully irrelevant stock image, use an ugly yet relevant one.
 Make it clear that it's a placeholder.

 Bad images can be useful to trigger a conversation and call for good content.
 As the [McDonald's theory](https://medium.com/@ienjoy/mcdonalds-theory-9216e1c9da7d) states: *people are inspired to come up with good ideas to ward off bad ones*.